Flori-Soft-open/VisualAssistentintheWeb.html/README.md

 I made this project in 3 hours becouse of that it can be a little bit buggy.
 I'm @Flori-Soft-open and I want that you have much fun with this project.
 LG @Flori-Soft-open
+I'm sorry if the pictures are bad I'm not Picasso